sdkaarush/data-product-exchange-go-sdk/README.md

 Next, run `go build` or `go mod tidy` to download and install the new dependencies and update your application's `go.mod` file.

-In the example above, the `dataproducthubapiservicev1` part of the import path is the package name associated with the DPH service..
+In the example above, the `dataproductexchangeapiservicev1` part of the import path is the package name associated with the DPX service..

 ### `go get` command
 Alternatively, you can use the `go get` command to download and install the appropriate packages needed by your application: